CollegeRideOut/BusyTutor/README.md

 - allow to click into any node and check the given
 - Basic visalization of curr_node stack hisotry
 - allow to click on stack history and present environment
+- Allow user to move through foward history but (Button timeline.next) not program .next
+- Allow user to move through backword history but (Button timeline.prev)

 ### Up Next

-- Allow user to move through history but (Button timeline.next) not program .next
 - basic implementations and visualization of Data Structures
   - 2d array
   - Stack